Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: System Model and Problem Definition

-Following \cite{Polyanskiy2017,amalladinne2020coded,fengler2019sparcs,Fengler2021,Fengler2022,gao2022energy}, an uRA codebook of block length $L$ and size $N$ is formed by a set of $N$ codewords arranged as the columns of a matrix $\Sm \in \CC^{L \times N}$.
+Furthermore, following \cite{Polyanskiy2017,amalladinne2020coded,fengler2019sparcs,Fengler2021,Fengler2022,gao2022energy}, an uRA codebook of block length $L$ and size $N$ is formed by a set of $N$ codewords arranged as the columns of a matrix $\Sm \in \CC^{L \times N}$.
 With our location-based scheme, the codebook $\Sm$ is partitioned into $U$ subcodes, i.e., $\Sm = [\Sm_1, \ldots, \Sm_U]$ such that $\Sm_u\in \CC^{L\times N_u}$ and $\sum_u N_u = N$.
 The random access users in location $\Lc_u$ are aware of their location and make use of the corresponding codebook $\Sm_u$, i.e., any such user in order to transmit message $n \in [N_u]$, sends the corresponding codeword $\underline{\sv}_{u,n}$ (i.e., the $n$-th column of $\Sm_u$).
-We assume that each codeword of $\Sm_u$ may be chosen independently with probability $\lambda_u \in (0,1)$, where $\lambda_u$ reflects the random activity of users in location $\Lc_u$.\footnote{In practice, two users in the same location may choose the same codeword.
-In this case, the message is ``active'' and the corresponding channel vector is the sum of the independent identically distributed channel vectors.
+We consider a random coding ensemble where each $\underline{\sv}_{u,n}$ is generated with i.i.d. elements $\Nc(0,1/L)$.
+We also assume that each codeword of $\Sm_u$ may be chosen independently with probability $\lambda_u \in (0,1)$, where $\lambda_u$ reflects the random activity of users in location $\Lc_u$.\footnote{In practice, two users in the same location may choose the same codeword.
+In this case, the message is active and the corresponding channel vector is the sum of the independent identically distributed channel vectors.
 This presents no problem for the message detection and channel estimation algorithm presented in Section \ref{detection-and-estimation}, although the random access protocol will fail to reply with a individual ACK to the two users since it detects a single active message.
 This type of collisions are easily handled by standard collision resolution mechanisms, and shall not be considered in this work.}